jorgefprietol/proximaapp/README.md

 Note: The webhook URL must be able to take parameters, you can use https://webhook.site/ to generate a new one.
 (Done)
 5. DESIGN IMPLEMENTATION: Implement the mock design provided to you using ReactJS.
 (Done) - REST API integration with Reactjs.

-Start Python main.py in root folder /proxima
-Start Reactjs app in /app
+Start Python main.py in root folder /proxima in port http://127.0.0.1:5000 (REST API) Start Reactjs app in /app

 Jorge Prieto.